 A cob oven isn’t just about pizza.
 You’ll be baking bread, roasting vegetables, broiling meats – the only limit is your imagination.
 Learn to embrace this relaxed style of cooking which also provides an evening’s entertainment.
 You’ll be heading back to the larder in search of more ingredients to try out.
 Prepare to inspire the creative chef in you!

-Residential accommodation is available at Denmark Farm Conservation Centre.
+A range of overnight accommodation is available at Denmark Farm Conservation Centre.
 See booking table below for all the different options.

 All accommodation is self-catering sharing the main kitchen in the training centre.